 Transactional intent optimization aims to convert the visitor into a customer.
 Your content should target the keywords with transactional intent.

-- Show the benefits of making the transaction and process of transacting.
+- Show the benefits of making the transaction and the process of transacting.

 - Use images to validate your point or product benefits.
 The message should be short and to the point.